johnwvin/Gitea-Installation-Guide-Docker-Ubuntu-HTTP-or-Trusted-HTTPS-October-2025/README.md

 #### Navigate to `http://[GITEA IP/URL]:3000` to complete the setup.

-## TRUSTED HTTPS with Cloudflare installation:
+## Trusted HTTPS with Cloudflare installation:

 ### Install Docker using their guide: